 Barringer, B. R., & Ireland, R. D. 2019.
 Entrepreneurship: Successfully launching new ventures (6th Ed.).
 Pearson.

 - Learning Outcomes

-- Develop entrepreneurial opportunities and recognise the entrepreneurial potential within yourself, whether you want to start your own business or act as an entrepreneur within an existing organisation
+- Recognise and develop the entrepreneurial potential within yourself, whether you want to start your own venture or act as an entrepreneur within an existing firm

 - Create a business plan and develop the ability to critique a business plan